dixob/protocol/README.md

 **Trigger:** Upload the protocol + name a field you want to learn.

-+ change description here - include something like "evidence based learning methodologies" or something.
-**What it produces:** A personalized study guide — structured as a formatted document or interactive HTML app — with concept maps, flashcards, gap bridges, visual keys, and verbal scripts.
+**What it produces:** A personalized study guide — structured as a formatted document or interactive HTML app — built on learning science principles (concept maps, active recall, spaced repetition) rather than generic summarization.
 Calibrated to your goal (exam, interview, project, curiosity) and your current knowledge level.

 **Three depth levels:**
 - **Quick Start (A):** Concept map + 15 flashcards + key facts drill. ~15 min.